 Corrected entry: When Mary's husband Bobby is getting out of the police car at the end of the movie, he exits by opening the door from the inside himself instead of having to be let out.

-Correction: Cop cars just use the child lock on the side of the door, controlled by the driver, nothing special.
-Since he's not a suspect or prisoner, the officer could easily take the child lock off for him, thus no need to be let out.
+Correction: Police cars just use the child lock on the side of the door, controlled by the driver - nothing special.
+Since Bobby's neither a suspect nor a prisoner, the officer could've easily taken the child lock off for him, thus no need to be let out.

 Corrected entry: Harry and Lloyd are obviously very poor, yet they drive from Rhode Island to Colorado, which would cost an insane amount of money in gas.

 Correction: It's explained by Harry as soon as they depart that they had a budget for the trip.
 Yes, they are poor, but that only prevents them from paying their rent and utilities.
 They still use money to keep themselves fed.
 A few hundred dollars saved up between them would suffice, and gas prices in the mid '90s weren't all that high compared to today.

 Corrected entry: When Harry and Mary are making the snowman, there are three pre-formed holes where Mary puts the charcoal and carrot (the eyes and nose, not the twig and berries, but maybe them too, I can't tell for sure).